pablo-abc/felte/README.md

 > If using Felte this way, make sure to set the `name` attributes of your inputs since that is what Felte uses to map to the `data` store.

+> Default values are taken from the fields' `value` and/or `checked` attributes. `initialValues` is ignored if you use this approach.

 Using this approach `data` will be undefined until the form element loads.

 ## Binding to inputs